john-kurkowski/dotfiles/.docs/PROJECT_LOCAL_CONFIGURATION.md

 let g:ale_fix_on_save_ignore = ['prettier']
 ```

-This could also apply to an organization of projects checked out in the same
+This can also apply to an organization of projects checked out in the same
 parent folder by placing these 2 dotfiles in the parent folder.